Abhi-sigma/udacity-linux-server-configuration/README.md

 and imports flask app as application entry point
 >> + `sudo service apache2 restart` restarts apache service

-### Note: Also had to,empty the `sudo nano /etc/apache2/sites-available/000-default.conf` file so that the default apache index.html
-was not showing up  when added url as a servername.Previously,ip address in server name worked but appending with url showed default apache index page in html folder at /var/www/html.Need to dig in more inside serving multiple websites from same server.
+Note: Also had to,empty the `sudo nano /etc/apache2/sites-available/000-default.conf` file so that the default apache index.html was not showing up  when added url as a servername.Previously,ip address in server name worked but amending with url showed default apache index page in html folder at /var/www/html.Need to dig in more inside serving multiple websites from same server.

 ##### Sources:[Digital Ocean Example](https://www.digitalocean.com/community/tutorials/how-to-configure-the-apache-web-server-on-an-ubuntu-or-debian-vps),[Digital Ocean mod_wsgi ](https://www.digitalocean.com/community/tutorials/how-to-run-django-with-mod_wsgi-and-apache-with-a-virtualenv-python-environment-on-a-debian-vps)